 Designer displays the Add Tables dialog box.

-- Select Refresh.
+- Select the Refresh button.

 - Designer displays the tables in the schema that it transforms from the Elasticsearch data source in the Tables box.
 Choose the required tables and select Add.